Psilocybe semilanceata: Danger of misidentification

 One danger of attempting to consume hallucinogenic or other wild mushrooms, especially for novice mushroom hunters, is the possibility of misidentification with toxic species.
 In one noted case, an otherwise healthy young Austrian man mistook the poisonous Cortinarius rubellus for P. semilanceata.
 As a result, he suffered end-stage kidney failure, and required a kidney transplant.
 In another instance, a young man developed cardiac abnormalities similar to those seen in Takotsubo cardiomyopathy, characterized by a sudden temporary weakening of the myocardium.
-A polymerase chain reaction-based test to specifically identity P. semilanceata was reported by Polish scientists in 2007.
+A polymerase chain reaction-based test to specifically identify P. semilanceata was reported by Polish scientists in 2007.
 Poisonous Psathyrella species can easily be misidentified as liberty caps.

 Legal status

 The legal status of psilocybin mushrooms varies worldwide.
 Psilocybin and psilocin are listed as Class A (United Kingdom) or Schedule I (US) drugs under the United Nations 1971 Convention on Psychotropic Substances.
 The possession and use of psilocybin mushrooms, including P. semilanceata, is therefore prohibited by extension.
 Although many European countries remained open to the use and possession of hallucinogenic mushrooms after the US ban, starting in the 2000s (decade) there has been a tightening of laws and enforcements.
 In the Netherlands, where the drug was once routinely sold in licensed cannabis coffee shops and smart shops, laws were instituted in October 2008 to prohibit the possession or sale of psychedelic mushrooms—the final European country to do so.

 They are legal in Jamaica and Brazil and decriminalised in Portugal.
 In the United States, the city of Denver, Colorado, voted in May 2019 to decriminalize the use and possession of psilocybin mushrooms.
 In November 2020, voters passed Oregon Ballot Measure 109, making Oregon the first state to both decriminalize psilocybin and also legalize it for therapeutic use.
-Ann Arbor Michigan, and the county it resides in have decriminalized magic mushrooms, possession, sale and use are now legal within the county.
+Ann Arbor, Michigan, and the county it resides in have decriminalized magic mushrooms.
+Possession, sale and use are now legal within the county.
 In 2021, the City Councils of Somerville, Northampton, Cambridge, Massachusetts, and Seattle, Washington, voted for decriminalization.

 Sweden

-The Riksdag added Psilocybe semilanceata to Narcotic Drugs Punishments Act under Swedish schedule I ("substances, plant materials and fungi which normally do not have medical use") as of 1 October 1997, published by Medical Products Agency (MPA) in regulation LVFS 1997:12 listed as Psilocybe semilanceata (toppslätskivling).
+The Riksdag added P. semilanceata to Narcotic Drugs Punishments Act under Swedish schedule I ("substances, plant materials and fungi which normally do not have medical use") as of 1 October 1997, published by Medical Products Agency (MPA) in regulation LVFS 1997:12 listed as Psilocybe semilanceata (toppslätskivling).